cosmos/ibc/spec/ics-3-connection-semantics/README.md

 The basis of IBC is the ability to verify in the on-chain consensus ruleset of chain `B` that a data packet received on chain `B` was correctly generated on chain `A`.
 This establishes a cross-chain linearity guarantee: upon validation of that packet on chain `B` we know that the packet has been executed on chain `A` and any associated logic resolved (such as assets being escrowed), and we can safely perform application logic on chain `B` (such as generating vouchers on chain `B` for the chain `A` assets which can later be redeemed with a packet in the opposite direction).

 In this proposal, we introduce the requirements of IBC for blockchains.
 Cosmos-SDK based blockchains will automatically satisfy the requirements with the help of IBC module.
-Tendermint based blockchains will satisfy most of the `Block` requirements, but have to implement a state machine for the protocol.
-The concrete implementation on the SDK for the state machine will be documented in another proposal.
+Tendermint based blockchains will satisfy most of the `Block` requirements, but have to implement a state machine as their own.

 ## Definitions